 Work Group Meeting Updates

-For updates and reports from Community Engagement Sessions, click here.
+To see concepts and presentations from Community Engagement Sessions, click here.

 Jan.
 8, 2018

 The four Imagine subgroups reported out on their insights and impressions from their research to date, as well as their plans for wrapping up their data gathering.
 The work group signed up for site visits to several area high schools that have undergone significant facilities work in recent years.
 The group discussed the work ahead for the next six months, including faculty/staff and student surveys and focus groups to be conducted in January and early February.

 Members who were able to attend the Nov.
 15 community engagement session shared some of the feedback they heard at their tables.
 (A full report on the input gathered that evening will be forthcoming.)
 A representative of Perkins + Will, the consulting architecture firm for Imagine, reprised the community presentation on future-ready learning spaces and discussed the master planning process.
 The group discussed site visits to peer schools that recently have done major facilities renovations and/or additions; these will be arranged to take place in January.

 The four Imagine subgroups reported out on their initial research, emphasizing that much more needs to be done in the coming weeks.
 Groups have created detailed spreadsheets to capture the facilities that fall into their purview, current capacity of these areas, and anticipated future needs.
 Detailed and ongoing interviews with faculty and staff will reveal more information.
 Nearly all Imagine members took a scheduled tour of the building at least once, and some visited multiple times.
 Some themes that appear to be emerging and will be examined further include:

 Classrooms in general: The flexible furnishings that have replaced old-style desks in many classrooms are much more conducive to student collaboration and teachers like them.
 However, they take up more room, and many classrooms are too small to accommodate them comfortably.